Mercedes-Benz 4G-Tronic transmission: Key data

+↑ Differences in gear ratios have a measurable, direct impact on vehicle dynamics, performance, waste emissions as well as fuel mileage; 1 2 3 Forward gears only; 1 2 Torque converter · German: Wandler or Drehmomentwandler; ↑ W4A 040 II: 1985 for 5.5 L engine · 1988 for gasoline engines from 2.8 L to 5.0 L & for turbocharged diesel engines; ↑ W4A 028: for off-road applications (RWD and 4X4);

+History

 The W4A 040 and the W4A 020 were used until mid-1996.
 The W4A 028 variant was used for off-road applications (RWD and 4X4).
 The W5A 030 is basically the same transmission with an additional electrically controlled 5th gear overdrive section attached to the main body in a separate housing; it was available as an extra charge option.
 All 4G-Tronics were succeeded by the more modern and economic 5G-Tronic (Type 722.6) transmission that features an integrated 5th gear overdrive ratio, torque converter lock-up and fully electronic control.